 The Doctor of Philosophy (Ph.D.) degree awarded through the College of Engineering in the following options:

-The intent of the Doctor of Engineering/Doctor of Philosophy (D.Eng./Ph.D.) programs is to prepare engineers for leadership and research positions in industry, academia and government.
-The doctoral programs include advanced graduate course work in engineering and allied subjects and research culminating in a doctoral dissertation.
-The Ph.D. degree is oriented more towards academic research, while the D.Eng. degree is oriented more toward industry.
+The intent of the Doctor of Philosophy (Ph.D.) program is to prepare engineers for leadership and research positions in industry, academia and government.
+The doctoral program includes advanced graduate course work in engineering and allied subjects and research culminating in a doctoral dissertation.

-A total of 63 credit hours of graduate level courses are required for both the Ph.D. and D.Eng. degrees.
+A total of 63 credit hours of graduate level courses are required for the Ph.D. degree.
 These credits are composed of the following components:

 In addition to this 63 semester hours of approved graduate courses and dissertation:

 Options are offered in the following areas:

 The Doctor of Philosophy in Physics (Ph.D.) degree awarded through the College of Arts and Sciences in the following fields:

 The Doctor of Philosophy in Chemistry (Ph.D.) degree awarded through the College of Arts and Sciences in the following fields: